abinit/abinit/doc/tutorial/eph4isotc.md

     9        3.127043E-03    3.508418E-08    5.701304E-05
 ```

-The linewidths of the acoustic mode at $\Gamma$ are zero.
+The frequencies of the acoustic modes at $\Gamma$ aare zero (as they should be)
-The default value of [[asr]] is automatically set to 1.
+since [[asr]] is automatically set to 1 so the acoustic rule is **automatically enforced**.
+Also, the linewidths of the acoustic modes are zero.
+In this case, however, the code uses a rather simple heuristic rule:

 ```sh
 abiview.py ddb_asr MgB2_eph4isotc/flow_mgb2_phonons/w1/outdata/out_DDB
 ```

-Finally, we have the total value of the isotropic $\lambda$:
+Finally, we have the total isotropic $\lambda$:

 ```sh
  lambda=   0.4286